Big Sleep Out - December 7th

-The New York event will be taking place in Times Square.
-100%* of the funds raised from this event will go towards registered charities helping homeless and displaced people.
+The New York event will be taking place in Times Square on the 7th December 2019.
+100% of the funds raised from this event will go towards registered charities helping homeless and displaced people.

 If you would like to get in touch regarding the New York event, please email us at [email protected]